DallanQ/lost_ruins_of_arnak/Manual.md

 In a **two-player game**, block all 5 (an icon featuring a pair of boots) spaces.
 Each site will have space for only one archaeologist.

 ### Research Track (Page 5)

-10. **Temple Tiles.** Make stacks of temple tiles on the temple.
+10. (image of temple tile stacking) **Temple Tiles.** Make stacks of temple tiles on the temple.
 Each stack has as many tiles as there are players.
 As shown, 11-point tiles have one stack at the top, 6-point tiles have two stacks in the middle, 2-point tiles have three stacks at the bottom.
 Return unused tiles to the box.

-> Diagram of temple tile stacking
+#### Research Bonus Tiles (page 5)

-**Research Bonus Tiles.** Shuffle the tiles face down and deal them to:
+Shuffle the tiles face down and deal them to:

 11. **Lost Temple Bonus Stack.**
 Make a stack with as many research bonus tiles as there are players.
 Place this stack face down at the top of the research track.

 12. **Bonus Tile Spaces.** Most spaces on the research track get 1 bonus tile.

-Spaces marked like this get a tile only in a **four-player game.**
+(image with a 4 in the upper right corner) Spaces marked like this get a tile only in a **four-player game.**

-These spaces get a tile only in a **three- or four-player game.**
+(image with a 3-4 in the upper right corner) These spaces get a tile only in a **three- or four-player game.**

 Distribute research bonus tiles randomly to the appropriate spaces, then turn them face up.
 Return unused tiles to the box.